-A Policy paper on amendments to the Harassment Law
+A Policy Paper on Needed Amendments to the Harassment Law

 The penalty shall be imprisonment for a period of no less than three years and not exceeding five years, and a fine of no less than two hundred thousand pounds and not more than three hundred thousand pounds, or either of these two penalties if the act is repeated by the offender during the pursuit and tracking of the victim. minimum and maximum.